• How to create invoices for your limited company

 Commercial invoices, sometimes referred to as business invoices, are issued when you deliver goods on an international scale.

-These invoices form an important part of the documentation needed for foreign trade, containing information essential for the customs authorities.
+These invoices form an important part of the documentation needed for foreign trade and contain information essential for the customs authorities.

 A commercial invoice should include: